-Sansarpur: Story behind the fall of the Mecca of Hockey.
+Sansarpur: Story behind the fall of the Mecca of Hockey

 Sansarpur village has given more than 306 International, national level hockey players to India out of which more than 200 belong to one family of village.
 The village has produced largest number of Olympians for the country.
 It has produced 14 Olympic players, who represented India, Kenya and Canada at the Olympics.